Elenyx/Nexium-The-Eidolon-Protocol/web/README.md

 # Overview

-Nexium is an anime-themed Discord RPG bot web application that allows users to collect characters, engage in battles, participate in guild wars, and interact through forums.
+Nexium is an anime-themed Discord RPG bot web application that allows users to collect characters, engage in battles, participate in guild wars, and more.
 The application features a modern React frontend with a Node.js/Express backend, using PostgreSQL for data persistence through Drizzle ORM.
-Users authenticate via Discord OAuth and can manage their character collections, view battle histories, participate in leaderboards, and engage with the community through forum discussions.
+Users authenticate via Discord OAuth and can manage their character collections, view battle histories, participate in leaderboards, and engage with the community.

 # User Preferences